basvandijk/regional-pointers/README.markdown

 impossible to reference unallocated memory.

 The primary technique used in this package is called "Lightweight monadic regions" which was [invented][1] by Oleg Kiselyov and Chung-chieh Shan.
-See:

 This technique is implemented in the [regions] package which is re-exported from this library.